 What is a Playbook?

-A customer success playbook is a set of best practices and processes that guide your CSMs toward a favorable outcome in relation to customers.
+A customer success playbook Importance is a set of best practices and processes that guide your CSMs toward a favorable outcome in relation to customers.
 For growing SaaS companies, it’s highly likely that one CSM will be managing at least 100 customer accounts, and this feat requires a certain level of organization.

 Customer success playbooks enable your customer success team to work together and understand what their true goals are.
 It allows you to define where you are headed and how you will get there, making assumptions explicit.

-The ideal customer success playbook benefits both the business and the customer.
+The ideal Importance customer success playbook benefits both the business and the customer.
 You are aware of what the customer wants to achieve, and your CSMs are empowered to help them work towards their goals.
 Most customer success playbooks will have goals like reducing churn or increasing net revenue retention and include steps to help CSMs achieve them.

 Here are the top elements that should be included in a customer success playbook:

 - Metrics to help you track customer success